jonathanj/txspinneret/docs/route.rst

 will be a match, regardless of whether there are URL path segments left over.
 This is useful for the case where you wish to match enough of the URL to know that you should delegate to another resource.

+A route handler may return any of the values that `ISpinneretResource.locateChild <txspinneret.resource.ISpinneretResource>` supports.

 Routes are intended to be used as method decorators and may be stacked to have multiple routes serviced by the same handler.